Head of Planetary Science at JPL

-Jan Chodas has worked at NASA’s Jet Propulsion Laboratory for close to 40 years.
+Jan Chodas has worked at NASA’s Jet Propulsion Laboratory for about 40 years.
 She started as a spaceflight dynamics and control analyst, then worked her way to director for engineering and science.
 In 2019, she joined the Europa Clipper mission as project manager.
+She's now Head of Planetary Science at JPL.
 Here she talks about choosing a career path and building work experience.
 And ballet.

 Where are you from?

 Toronto, Ontario.
 I first came to the U.S. in 1980.
 I was on a visa originally and then became a permanent resident.
 In 2008 I became a U.S. citizen.

 Where did you go to high school?